brainandforce/Electrum.jl/CONTRIBUTING.md

 ## Branch strategy

-The `main` branch contains a version of the code that builds and can be used immediately.
-For now, we have a `dev` branch that acts as a buffer while we test code manually.
-This will likely change in the near future.
+The `main` branch contains the latest development version of the code, which is guaranteed to build and run (though it is possible it may not pass all tests).
 We also have a `next` branch which contains code that has API-breaking changes which could affect code you've already written.
+The current release version is kept at `release`, and older release versions can be accessed by prefixing with the minor version number, like so: `0.1/release`.

 As mentioned in the [README](README.md), you can track any of these branches with the Julia package manager if you'd like to test new features that have been added, or just feel like living life on